mikerhodes/github-to-omnifocus/README.md

 A node.js application that adds Omnifocus tasks for:

-- GitHub Issues assigned to you.
+- GitHub Issues and PRs assigned to you.
 - GitHub PRs where your review has been requested.

 If an issue or PR is closed or not assigned to you any more, it will be marked